gtbu/Ckeditor-4-Typesetter/README.md

 The master 3/2025 has an inbuilt skin-switch (settings -> ckeditor ->Skin).

-*** Many users will since 2025 get a popup that version 4.21 is not quite safe and should be replaced with version 4.24 LTS .
+*** Many users will since 2025 get a popup that <a href=https://github.com/gtbu/ckeditor4-releases-25>version 4.22.1</a> is not quite safe and should be replaced with version 4.24 LTS .

-The LTS - version needs a commercial license !
+The LTS - version 4.23+ needs a commercial license !

 *** A momentary tip from  https://github.com/ckeditor/ckeditor4/issues/5519  :  Add in include/tool/Editing.php at line 640  :  'versionCheck'   => false,
 *** At this line You can also enter Your license key  :    licenseKey: 'your-license-key',